tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: August
 ---
+# 17 August
+## 怖がりじゃない
+Last week, Alice and Tanaka traveled to the town of Maginia in hopes of exploring Yggdrasil, The WorldTree.
+Alice's goal is to find the legendary treasure said to be hidden in Yddrasil that can grant any wish.
+But in order to explore Yggdrasil, Alice will need to start a guild and assemble a team of adventurers to help her...

+To jump to the latest chapter of the story, [click here](/story#４章).

 # 16 August
 ##  Seafood doria
 Cooking day!
 Today I made [this seafood doria recipe](https://www.justonecookbook.com/seafood-doria/).